sonibla/MicroW/digital/STM32F429ZI Source codes/README.md

 #### `ERROR_HANDLING`

 Determines what to do in case of error.
+In general, it's better to consider that any unexpected error is an attack attempt.

 Possible values:
  - `NOTHING`